 During the first week of construction, a crew will come in to prepare the lot for your foundation.
 This includes leveling the ground, removing any large boulders, creating erosion barriers, and excavating a space if your home design has a basement or crawl space.

-This phase also includes placing the footers, or the concrete bases that will support the foundation of your home.
+This phase also includes placing the footers, or concrete bases, that will support your home's foundation.

 🧱 Weeks 2 to 3: Foundation work

-Once your footers are in place and have passed inspection, the foundation work can begin.
-The workers will pour the concrete slab for your foundation that will provide the sturdy base to build your home on.
+Once your footers are in place and have passed inspection, foundation work can begin.
+The workers will pour the concrete slab, providing a sturdy base for your home.

 🚪 Weeks 4 to 6: Framing

-Exterior walls and your roof will also be completed at this point, along with sheathing that will protect your home from the elements as construction continues.
-Plus, you should expect another visit from the inspector to make sure the framing passes code.
+At this point, exterior walls and your roof will also be completed, along with sheathing to protect your home from the elements as construction continues.
+You should also expect another inspector visit to ensure the framing passes code.

 🛠️ Weeks 7 to 8: Mechanicals